bkuschak/radiation/counter/README.md

 This is a simple command line app to track counts/min from a scintillation probe.
-It is meant for use as a continuous monitor, running on a Beaglebone Black or Raspberry PI.
+It is meant for use as a continuous monitor, running on a Beaglebone Black or Raspberry Pi.

 Below is a daily plot on a day with several passing thunderstorms.
 The radiation spikes are due to a phenomenon called radon washout.
 The slow drift is temperature-related.